topolvm/topolvm/docs/node-maintenance.md

     If drain stacks due to PodDisruptionBudgets or something, try `--force` option.

 2. Run `kubectl delete nodes NODE`
-3. TopoLVM will remove Pods and PersistentVolumeClaims on the node.
+3. TopoLVM will remove PersistentVolumeClaims on the node.
 4. `StatefulSet` controller reschedules Pods and PVCs on other nodes.

 ## Rebooting Nodes